normtronics/qr-code/DEPLOYMENT.md

 2. Wait for the build to complete
 3. Your app will be available at `https://your-app-name.vercel.app`

+**Note:** The custom build script (`scripts/build-vercel.js`) automatically handles:
+- Generating Prisma client
+- Setting up the database (only in Vercel environment)
+- Building the Remix app

 ## Post-Deployment

 ### Database Migration